pachyderm/docs/content/latest/concepts/pipeline-concepts/pipeline/cron.md

 When you create a Cron pipeline, MLDM creates a new input data repository that corresponds to the `cron` input Then, MLDM automatically commits a timestamp file to the `cron` input repository at your determined interval, which triggers the pipeline.

 By default, each cron trigger adds a new tick file to the cron input repository, accumulating more datums over time.
 Optionally, you can set the overwrite flag to `true` to overwrite the timestamp file on each tick.
-To learn more about overwriting commits in Pachyderm, see [Datum processing](../../datum).
+To learn more about overwriting commits in MLDM, see [Datum processing](../../datum).

 ### Required Parameters